viion/libra-php/README.md

+# DEPRECATED

+Square-Enix have officially discontinued the Libra APP.
+The new FFXIV Companion App will take its place.
+I plan to builda suite of tools which will extract from the new app, so this means this repository will no longer update and will be moved to `viion-misc` soon

+---

 # Libra PHP Library

 A simple PHP library to read the Final Fantasy XIV Libra SQLite file and output JSON.